leanprover/lean-action/README.md

 ### Directly specifying a desired feature with specific feature inputs
 Each feature of `lean-action` has a corresponding input which users can set to `true` or `false`.
 These inputs are the first place `lean-action` looks.
-If one of these is set `lean-action` will try to run the corresponding step.
+When a feature input is set `lean-action` will try to run the corresponding step.
 If `lean-action` is unable to successfully run the step, `lean-action` will fail.

+`lean-action` provides the following feature inputs:
+- `build`
+- `test`
+- `check-reservoir-eligibility`
+- `lean4checker`

 ### Automatic configuration
 After checking the feature inputs `lean-action` uses the `auto-config` input